fifteenfortyfive/website/README.md

 MCSN uses Postgres for all of its persistent data storage.
 Because Postgres is so ubiquitous and is generally an "always-running" process on developer's machines, MCSN will not try to install and/or manage postgres, and it will just be expected to be running whenever working on MCSN services.

-`mcsn boostrap` will create an `mcsn` superuser role in postgres which all of the services will default to using to create their necessary databases.
+MCSN also expects that a user named `mcsn` with `CREATEDB` privileges exists.
+This is what all of the services will use to interact with postgres when running locally.

 As of now, any officially-supported version of Postgres should be sufficient, but as always, being on the latest version is best.